 - Really: Specify your software

-Maybe if you’re applying to a prestigious company and want to add in a few extra flecks of gold that show how qualified you are!
+Maybe if you’re applying to a prestigious company and want to add in a few extra flecks of gold that show how qualified you are as an IT consultant!
 Just ensure that everything you say brings fresh value to justify the page space.

 As streamlined and readable as possible!
-That means no zany fonts or colors that will draw a recruiter’s eye away from the actual information on the page.
-You want to be remembered for your qualifications, not for being “the one with that weird-looking resume”!
+That means no zany fonts or colors that will draw a recruiter’s eye away from your qualifications.
+You want to be remembered for your prowess in data recovery and lead generation, not for being “the one with that weird-looking resume”!

 It might get tough when you’re working with a lot of technical abilities and info-packed experience points, but you’ll need to keep your resume at or under one page.
 Any longer than that, and the recruiter probably won’t have time to read page two anyway.